 PrivacyIDEA is a token management system which supports a great variety of different token types.
 They each have different requirements concerning configuration and how the authentication works.
 This chapter explains the authentication modes, lists the supported hardware and software tokens and explains how the token types can be used with privacyIDEA.
+Tools which facilitate and automate token enrollment are found in Enrollment Tools.

-1.6.1 Authentication Modes
+1.6.1 Authentication Modes and Client Modes